mengqiy/kubernetes-iteration-toolkit/infrastructure/README.md

 #### Perf Dash

-Perf dash is optional.
-If you want to disable it, you can simply remove or comment out the content in `./infrastructure/k8s-config/clusters/kit-infrastructure/perfdash/perfdash.yaml`.
+Perf dash is an optional addon and disabled by default.

 To bring it up, there are a few places you need to ensure they are wired correctly.